The Board consists of the following regular and alternate members:

-Panayiota FountaHead of the Department of Byzantine and Post-Byzantine Archaeological Sites, Monuments and Archaeological Projects, Directorate of Byzantine and Post-Byzantine Antiquities, Hellenic Ministry of Culture and Sports
+Panayiota FountaHead of the Department of Byzantine and Post-Byzantine Archaeological Sites, Monuments and Archaeological Projects, Directorate of Byzantine and Post-Byzantine Antiquities, Hellenic Ministry of Culture

-Maria Mertzani Head of the Directorate of Conservation of Ancient and Modern Monuments, Hellenic Ministry of Culture and Sports
+Maria Mertzani Head of the Directorate of Conservation of Ancient and Modern Monuments, Hellenic Ministry of Culture

 She received a BSc (Hons) in Archaeological Conservation from the Institute of Archaeology, University College London in 1993.
 In 2002 she received a Postgraduate Specialization Diploma from the National Metsovio Technical University of Athens in Protection of Monuments, Sites and Complexes, studying Conservation Interventions: Techniques and Materials.

 From 1996 to 2005 she worked as a laboratory instructor with Conservation of Antiquities and Works of Art Department, TEI Athens.
 In January 2006 she became a permanent conservator at the Hellenic Ministry of Culture and Sports, working at Thessaloniki Archaeological Museum, the 3rd Ephorate of Prehistoric and Classical Antiquities and finally the Directorate of Conservation of Ancient and Modern Monuments.